RodrigoTeran/Skip-the-Blocks-PyGame/README.md

 Pygame game

 Special keys:

-  -r: Restart
+----r: Restart

-  -SPACE: Shoot (only can break the blue blocks)
+----SPACE: Shoot (only can break the blue blocks)

 * You need to collect the coins, once you die, you loose all your coins...